dbierer/laminas-1-feb-2021/README.md

 * Find example of custom autoloader using `spl_autoload_register`

 ## Class Notes
+* If you see an error that indicates page not found:
+  * Check the routing configuration in `/module/MODULE/config/module.config.php`
+  * Check to see if module is on `/config/modules.config.php`
+  * Check to see if the module is listed in `composer.json` under `autoload`.`psr-4`
+  * Also: if it produces output: make sure the `view_manager` key is set in `/module/MODULE/config/module.config.php`
+  * Check to see if a view template has been created
 * Documentation + overview
   * https://getlaminas.org
 * Using tools to generate components